-Step 6: Repeat with the left ear.
+Step 6: Repeat for the left ear.

 Step 7: Make the smile with a bright colour.

-Step 8: Make a small oval nose.
+Step 8: Make a small oval nose of your Cartoon Rangoli.

 Step 10: Fill in with small eye balls.
 Your Mickey Mouse Rangoli is ready.

-Benefits: Making home-made colours teaches kids the advantages of making things from scratch that are safe and reliable.
+Benefits: Making home-made colours, teaches kids the advantages of making things from scratch that are safe and reliable.
 Also the use of things like coffee, turmeric and custard powder helps them learn to be imaginative and resourceful.
 Making the rangoli with bowls will also teach them technique and creativity.

 - 5 hottest bollywood Holi looks for you moms - March 5, 2017